-E. Expiry / lapse of Enrolment
+E. Expiry / lapse of Enrolment13

-- i) Enrolment for the Ph.D. shall be deemed to have lapsed after six years from the date of enrolment both in case of full-time candidates and part-time candidates. - ii) The women candidates and differently enabled candidates (more than 40% disability) may be allowed a relaxation of two years for Ph.D. in the maximum duration.
-In addition, the women candidates may be provided Maternity Leave/Child Care Leave once in the entire duration of Ph.D., for up to 240 days.
+- i) Enrolment for the Ph.D. shall be deemed to have lapsed after six years from the date of enrolment both in case of full-time candidates and part-time candidates. - ii) A maximum of an additional two (2) years can be given through a process of re-registration after completion of six years.
+The total period for completion of a Ph.D.
+Programme should not exceed eight (8) years from the date of admission in the Ph.D.
+Programme.
+Provided further that the women candidates and differently enabled candidates (more than 40% disability) may be allowed an additional relaxation of two years for Ph.D.
+The total period of completion of a Ph.D.
+Programme in such cases should not exceed ten (10) years from the date of admission in the Ph.
+D programme. - iii) In addition, the women candidates may be provided Maternity Leave/Child Care Leave once in the entire duration of Ph.D., for up to 240 days.